Medical Options for Weight Loss

 Medical Evaluations of Weight-Related Conditions

 Many medical conditions worsen as a person gains weight.
 Weight loss is the best way to manage these conditions, which include metabolic diseases, such as type 2 diabetes, and movement issues, such as osteoarthritis of the knee and osteoarthritis of the hip.
-We help you manage these conditions until weight loss, either through medical or surgical methods, helps to improve these conditions.
+We help you manage these conditions while you lose weight and optimize your overall health.

-Women with polycystic ovarian syndrome or a history of gestational diabetes have unique vulnerabilities related to sugar metabolism.
-Dr. Lofton works intensively with you to develop safe, low-calorie, and very low-carbohydrate meal plans, which can jump-start and accelerate weight loss.
+Women with polycystic ovarian syndrome or a history of gestational diabetes have unique vulnerabilities related to insulin resistance.
+Our doctors work intensively with you to develop safe, effective meal plans, that can jump-start and accelerate weight loss.

 We have several options for those who need to lose weight prior to a medical procedure.
 We can even help people who have tried traditional diet plans but have been dissatisfied with the results.